 If you’re struggling with UI, the first step is to make an appointment with a urologist.
 Although no single treatment works for everyone, you can work with your doctor to find the best treatment for you.

-In addition to making an appointment with a urologist, there are many things you can do to improve your bladder control, including doing Kegel exercises to strengthen the muscles that support the bladder and setting a schedule for urination.
-Also, caffeine, alcohol, constipation and not drinking enough water can worsen problems with UI.
+In addition to making an appointment with a urologist, there are many things you can do to improve your bladder control.
+Kegel exercises strengthen the muscles that support the bladder providing greater bladder control.
+Setting a schedule for urination can also improve bladder control.
+Also, caffeine, alcohol, constipation, and not drinking enough water can worsen problems with UI.

 Your bladder looks like a balloon with a rounded shape when full.
 When empty, it looks a bit like a deflated balloon.
 Your kidneys work continuously to filter between 120 to 150 quarts of blood daily to produce about 1 ½ quarts of urine every day.
 The urine is stored in your bladder until you have an opportunity to go to the bathroom.
 It’s a simple storage function, but when it goes wrong, life can get complicated.

 For this system to work properly, the nerves that signal the brain to empty the bladder and the bladder muscles themselves need to work together to hold urine and release it when the time is right.
-Factors such as childbirth, prostate surgery, stroke, diabetes or other diseases can damage nerves and nerve pathways, and in these cases, your urologist will recommend treatment.
+Factors such as childbirth, prostate surgery, stroke, diabetes, or other diseases can damage nerves and nerve pathways.
+In these cases, your urologist will recommend treatment.

 Common types of UI